 - Meeting your obligations as an employer if you choose to employ staff directly.

-- Showing how you’ve used your self-managed funding towards reaching your goals at your plan review.
+- Showing how you’ve used your self-managed funding towards pursuing your goals at your plan reassessment.

 - Advising the NDIA of any significant changes in your circumstances that may result in you being unable to meet your responsibilities as a self-manager.

-- Participating in any payment auditing where you will need to provide invoices, receipts or other evidence to show you have spent your funds in-line with your NDIS plan.
+- Participating in any payment reviews where you will need to provide invoices, receipts or other evidence to show you have spent your funds in-line with your NDIS plan.

 Supports purchasing guide

-You have choice about what supports you buy with your NDIS funding, to help you achieve your goals.
+You have choice about what supports you buy with your NDIS funding, to help you pursue your goals.

 - be legal.